alexcrespo98/letsgetlunar/readme.md

 # letsgetlunar

-hi there — if you're a grader, the full write-up is in **project3.pdf**.
+howdy, if you're a grader, the full write-up is in **project3.pdf**.

 if you want to run the code yourself: